Genivia/ugrep/README.md

 See also [Using gitignore-style globs to select directories and files to search](#globs).

-To recursively search without following symlinks, while ignoring files and directories ignored by .gitignore (when present), use option `--ignore-files`:
+To recursively search without following symlinks, while ignoring files and directories ignored by .gitignore (when present), use option `--ignore-files`.
+Note that `-r` is the default when no FILE arguments are specified, we use it here to make the examples easier to follow.

     ug -rl --ignore-files 'xyz'